News media

 Average contribution running to 400 words

-I think my average review length would be somewhat less than that although I've written reviews exceeding 1,200 words.
+In May 2010, I learned that my average then was 327 although I've written reviews exceeding 1,200 words.
 200 to 300 would be more typical at the time of the interview.
-As I tend to write longer reviews now, my average may one day be around 400, but I haven't done any detailed analysis.
+As my reviews these days tend to be longer on average than my early reviews, I expect my average in October 2007 was around 300.

 Writes up to 20 reviews a day